intergalacticfm/plugin.review.intergalacticfm/obs.md

 ### 2.3 Alternative settings *

-In case your device cannot cope with these settings, make **all** of the following changes to the settings indicated with an *:
+In case your device cannot cope with these settings, make the following changes to settings indicated with an * under `Recording`:

-Under Recording:
 * set `Rescale Output` to `1280x720`
 * set `Bitrate` to `3000 Kpbs`

-Under Audio:
+If that is still not enough to make it work properly, change also this setting with an * under `Audio`:
 * set `Audio Bitrate` to `192`

 ### 2.4 Recording, texts, logos, etc.